jakatz87/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis
 ## Overview
-The purpose of this analysis is to aid a large company as it prpeares for a "silver tsunami" of retirement.
-With several thousand current employees, the company must prepare for recruitment, training, and the financial impact of retirment benefits.
+The purpose of this analysis is to aid a large company as it prepares for a "silver tsunami" of retirement.
+With several thousand current employees, the company must prepare for recruitment, training, and the financial impact of retirement benefits.
 This project can help the C-suite leadership make good strategic decisions.

 ## Resources
 **Data Sources**: departments.csv, dept_emp.csv, dept_manager.csv, employees.csv, salaries.csv, titles.csv